wasp-lang/open-saas/opensaas-sh/blog/src/content/docs/guides/authentication.md

   },
 ```

-The great part is, by defining your auth config in the `main.wasp` file, Wasp manages most of the Auth process for you, including the auth-related database entities for user credentials and sessions, as well as auto-generated client components for your app on the fly (aka AuthUI -- you can see them in the `src/client/auth` folder).
+The great part is, by defining your auth config in the `main.wasp` file, Wasp manages most of the Auth process for you, including the auth-related database entities for user credentials and sessions, as well as auto-generated client components for your app on the fly (aka AuthUI -- you can see them in use in the `src/auth` folder).

 ## Email Verified Auth